StevenMayher/431-2021/projectB/registration.md

 # Project B Registration

-Last Update `1:15 PM 2021-11-22`: **59/60** forms submitted
+Last Update `3:45 PM 2021-11-22`: **60/60** forms submitted

-## People Yet to Submit the Form
+## Revisions: An Email will come to you by Tuesday mid-day describing what revisions to your project B registration are required

-- Drake McFaul
+- Please wait until you receive an email request from Dr. Love specifying what you need to do before revising your form.

-## Revisions: An Email will come to you by Tuesday mid-day if a revision to your project B registration is required
+- The revisions will be due on Saturday at noon.

-- Those with names in **bold type** will need to revise the form before noon on Saturday to fix the issue(s) indicated by the question mark(s).
-Please wait until you receive an email request from Dr. Love specifying what you need to do before revising your form.
+# The rest of this page will be replaced by Tuesday mid-day.

 ## Individual Investigators NOT using NHANES 2017-18 data